ahmad-cit22/vaccine-registration-laravel/README.md

 ![APP Screenshot](images/project-screenshot.png)

-A simple COVID vaccine registration system built using **Laravel 10**.
-This application allows users to register for the COVID vaccine, select a vaccination center, and check their vaccination status using their National ID (NID).
-Vaccination schedules are managed on a "first come, first serve" basis, and users are notified via email the night before their scheduled vaccination date.
+A simple COVID vaccine registration system built using the most popular PHP framework **Laravel**(v10).
+This application allows users to register for the COVID vaccine selecting a particular vaccination center and check their vaccination status using their National ID (NID) number.
+Vaccination schedules are managed on a "first come, first serve" basis, and users get notified via email when their vaccination gets scheduled & again notified at the night before their scheduled vaccination date.

 ## ✨ Features

 - **User Registration**: Users can register for the COVID vaccine and select their vaccination center.
 - **Vaccination Center Limits**: Each center has a daily limit of users it can serve, and the system distributes users based on availability.
-- **Vaccination Status**: Users can check their vaccination status by entering their NID.
+- **Vaccination Status**: Users can check their vaccination status by entering their NID number.
-- **Email Notifications**: Users are notified via email the night before their scheduled vaccination date.
+- **Email Notifications**: Users get notified via email when their vaccination gets scheduled & again notified at the night before their scheduled vaccination date.
-- **AJAX-based Search**: The vaccination status search is done without page reload using AJAX for a better user experience.
+- **Fetch API based Search**: The vaccination status searching system is designed to provide a seamless user experience by utilizing the fetch API for asynchronous requests, eliminating the need for page reloads.

 ---